specialworld83/condres-cli-installer/README.md

-# condres-installer-cli for to archfi
+# condres-installer-cli fork to archfi

 Just a simple bash script wizard to install Condres Linux after you have booted on the official Condres Linux install media.